f5devcentral/f5-velos-training/docs/velos_security.rst

 Configuring Management Ciphers via API
 --------------------------------------

-You can configure which ciphers are used when connecting to the F5OS managment interface using SSH or HTTPS.
+You can configure which ciphers are used when connecting to the F5OS management interface using SSH or HTTPS.
 Use the following API call to configure both httpd and sshd ciphers suites, sshd KEX algorithms, sshd MAC algorithms, and sshd host key algorithms.

 .. code-block:: bash